 Hemp derived CBD is an excellent addition to any wellness routine.
 But there’s much to learn about the popular plant-based products.
 Keep reading to learn more about cannabidiol (CBD) and how it may help you.

-	1. Hemp is Non-Intoxicating
+1. CBD from Hemp is Non-Intoxicating

 2. CBD Interacts with the Body

 All mammals have a endocannabinoid system.
 Also known as the ECS, the endocannabinoid system is a complex, multi-cell signaling system that helps maintain balance in the body’s primary functions.
 Research shows it plays a role in mood, appetite, pain, reproduction, and immunity.

 The ECS contains endogenous cannabinoids (internal), cannabinoid receptors, and enzymes.
 Internal cannabinoids activate the cannabinoid receptors to send signals throughout the body.
 After they send the message, the enzymes break them down, and they leave the body through urine and bowel movements.